whoschek/bzfs/README.md

 *  During replication, include any ZFS dataset (and its descendants) that is contained within SRC_DATASET if its dataset name is one of the given include dataset names but none of the exclude dataset names.
+If a dataset is excluded its descendants are automatically excluded too, and this decision is never reconsidered even for the descendants because exclude takes precedence over include.

     A dataset name is absolute if the specified dataset is prefixed by `/`, e.g. `/tank/baz/tmp`.
 Otherwise the dataset name is relative wrt. source and destination, e.g. `baz/tmp` if the source is `tank`.
 This option is automatically translated to an --include-dataset-regex (see below) and can be specified multiple times.

     If the option starts with a `+` prefix then dataset names are read from the newline-separated UTF-8 text file given after the `+`